Director: Will Gluck

 This is quite a different version to the typical high school chick flick that drowns the market.
-Easy A is about how rumours can make or break your reputation, as well as who your friends really are.
+Easy A is about how rumours can make or break your reputation.
 But also how you can take insults and use them to your advantage.

 It has a funny script with some catchy insults from the witty and very sarcastic Olive (Emma Stone) – similar dialogue to Juno.